DePINNetwork/depin-sdk/tools/README.md

 ## x-repo-types

-A tool for checking that `go-algorand` types get serialized in the same way as purportedly clone types in other Algorand repositories.
+A tool for checking that `go-algorand` types get serialized in the same way as purportedly clone types in other DePIN Network repositories.